-Every mother knows their own body and knows if something does not feel right during pregnancy and birth.
+Every mother knows her own body and knows if something does not feel right during pregnancy and birth.

 When signs become clear as the baby develops that something may have gone wrong before, during, or just after their birth, mothers’ often question their own instincts when medical professionals advise that any permanent disabilities could not have been avoided.

-Having a baby is one of the most natural things in the world, while many women worldwide give birth in less conventional out of hospital environments with no incident, things can go wrong and without adequate medical care, can lead to devastating lifelong consequences as some of our clients can explain here.
+Having a baby is one of the most natural things in the world, while many women worldwide give birth in less conventional out of hospital environments with no incident, things can go wrong and without adequate medical care, can lead to devastating lifelong consequences.

 The careful monitoring of both mother and baby throughout a pregnancy and birth, even when this is believed to be low risk and progresses normally, is essential.